nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ## Registration
 The (one-time) registration process links the holders wallet instance and their PSP managing the account used for payments.
 It also allows the PSP to establish a trust relationship to the wallet by verifying its authenticity as described in more detail in ARF, section 6.6.2[^arf].

 During registration, the PSP aka issuer issues a dedicated EAA (hereinafter called A2Pay - Attestation to pay) to the wallet using OpenID4VCI [^openid4vci] according to the OpenID4VC High Assurance Interoperability Profile using SD-JWT VC (HAIP) [^openid4vc_hip].
 OpenID4VCI allows the issuer to issue an EAA within an authenticated / authorized context.
-Exactly how this context is establish is left to the issuer and is out of the scope of this document, however possible options and combinations of them are:
+Exactly how this context is establish is left to the issuer and is out-of-scope of this document, however possible options and combinations of them are:

 - Login credentials (OnlineBanking e.g.)
 - OTP